wolf-adam-eily/rnaseq_for_model_plant/README.md

 Determined and quantified the gene isoforms present in each sample Determined which gene isoforms had different general expression patterns between phenotypes Created visual gene topologial networks
-Extracted computational information about those networks</pre>
+Extracted computational  Information about those networks</pre>

 While our work may have seemed completed after creating the visualization, the picture itself is not of much use to other scientists!
 However, all of the csv files we created are.
 A scientist may have an interest in one particular gene we studied.
 With our differential expression results output she will be able to determine how the gene's behavior varied according to phenotype.
 Perhaps she wants to begin investigating if one gene codes for a transcription factor of another.
 She can consult our gene complete clusters file and see if the two genes belong to the same cluster (as the activation of one will activate the other!).
 She may be interested in the total behavior of one cluster in activating or suppressing another cluster.
 She can determine her base and target clusters by locating the genes in our complete clusters file, extract all genes from those clusters, and then explore how downstream each cluster's effect may be by utilizing the degree of relationship csv.
-Bioinformatics is a collaborative field.
+Bio Informatics is a collaborative field.
 We are always dependent on the work of others to solve the questions about which we are the most passionate.
 Because of this, it is important to always dig deep in your own analysis, and to create as readable and handy data as you can.
 Not only because you do not want another scientist to be lost in your files, but they must be readable by a computer!
 Sometimes, it may have felt like we were going down the rabbit hole in this tutorial.
-However, the information we compiled is easy and immediately helpful for fellow scientists to use.
+However, the  Information we compiled is easy and immediately helpful for fellow scientists to use.
 Congratulations on finishing this tutorial successfully!